miRackModular/ImpromptuModular/README.md

 ![IM](res/img/GateSeq64.jpg)

 A 64 step gate sequencer with the ability to define **probabilities** for each step.
 A configuration switch allows the sequencer to output quad 16 step sequences, dual 32 step sequences or single 64 step sequences.
 To see the sequencer in action and for a tutorial on how it works, please see [this segment](https://www.youtube.com/watch?v=bjqWwTKqERQ&t=6111s) of Nigel Sixsmith's Talking Rackheads episode 10.
+It is also recommended to see the section above on [resets, clocks and run states](#clk_rst_run).

 When running in the 4x16 configuration, each of the four rows is sent to the four **GATE** output jacks (jacks 1 to 4, with jack 1 being the top-most jack).
 In the 2x32 configuration, jacks 1 and 3 are used, and in the 1x64 configuration, only jack 1 is used (top-most jack).
 When activating a given step by clicking it once, it will turn green showing that the step is on.
 Clicking the _"p"_ button turns it yellow, and the main display shows the probability associated with this step.
 While the probability remains shown, the probability can be adjusted with the main knob, in 0.02 increments, between 0 and 1.
 When a yellow step is selected, clicking the _"p"_ button again will turn it off.
 Clicking steps with the **right mouse button** can also be used to more quiclkly turn steps off.